cseanburns/personal_knowledge_mgmt/src/4b-database-information-retrieval.md

 the search process than we do in a search engine because the corpus is better defined.

-For example, in the previous section,
-I showed how we can search the web by using the ``:filetype`` operator to limit results to PDFs, DOCX, XLSX, etc files.
+For example, in the previous section on web information retrieval, I showed how we can search the web by using the ``:filetype`` operator to limit results to PDFs, DOCX, XLSX, etc files.
-In a bibliographic database like *ASC*, however, we can sometimes specify that we want file types like PDFs, but more importantly, we can limit results by **document type**.
+In a bibliographic database like *ASC*, we can sometimes specify that we want file types like PDFs, but more importantly, we can limit results by **document type**.